Click to Skip Ahead

 2. Contact Your Airline Company

-Airline companies have the same basic travel requirements for dogs.
+Airline companies have similar basic travel requirements for dogs.
 However, they can differ in the details, such as breed restrictions, weight limits, and crate sizes.
 Traveling with dogs requires an advanced booking, and your dog won’t be able to board the plane if you don’t meet all travel requirements.
 Therefore, it’s best to contact an airline company before you book your flight so that you have all the information you need to ensure your dog can enter the US.

-3. Find a Licensed Veterinarian for Travel
+3. Find an Official Veterinarian for Travel

 The US has health requirements that vary depending on the country your dog is exported from.
-Working with a licensed veterinarian in the export country can help streamline the process of ensuring you can import your dog into the US.
+Working with an official veterinarian in the export country can help streamline the process of ensuring you can import your dog into the US.
 When searching for a veterinarian, look for someone who has experience with completing health checks for international pet travel.
 They’ll have a better idea on what types of vaccines, forms, and fees are required for your dog’s travel.

 4. Get Your Dog Microchipped

-When selecting a microchip, make sure to let the vet administering the microchip know that you need one that is ISO-compatible (International Standards Organization) and can be read with a universal scanner.
-Dogs who arrive to the US from a high-risk country can be denied entry if the microchip can’t be read.
+When selecting a microchip, make sure to let the vet implanting the microchip know that you need one that is ISO-compatible (International Standards Organization) and can be read with a universal scanner.
+Dogs who arrive in the US can be denied entry if the microchip can’t be read.

 5. Schedule Flights to Approved Airports for High-Risk Countries

 Keep in mind that the facility your dog enters must match the name of the facility on their travel documents.
-Your dog can be denied entry if you change the facility without updating those changes on their papers.
+Your dog could be denied entry if you change the facility without updating those changes on their papers.

 6. Work With a Pet Relocation Service